 This course will teach students anthropological fieldwork methods, building on any prior experience they may have.
-Students will learn through readings and discussion, and by conducting a semester-long fieldwork project.
-They will become familiar with both traditional long-term fieldwork approaches and rapid assessment techniques used in applied anthropology.
-Topics covered include: the relationship of research to theory; designing a project; ethics; data collection; analysis of data; and presentation of findings.
-The class will focus on the following fieldwork approaches: observation, interviewing, and focus groups.
-With regard to data analysis, students will learn about software and engage in collaborative teamwork.
+Students will learn through readings and classroom discussion, and by conducting a semester-long fieldwork project.
+You will become familiar with both traditional long-term fieldwork approaches and rapid assessment techniques used in applied anthropology.
+Topics covered include but are not limited to: integrating theory and praxis; project design; ethical considerations; data collection; analysis of data; and presentation of findings.
+You will engage in collaborative teamwork as you master the following qualitative methods: observation, interviewing, focus groups as well as more experimental methods such as spatial analysis and cognitive mapping.
+You will also learn how to record fieldnotes, how to transcribe and code interviews and focus groups, and how to analyze data using the online software program Dedoose.